Unpacking Approaches to Learning and Teaching Machine Learning in K-12 Education: Transparency, Ethics, and Design Activities: Findings

 \subsubsection{Testing}

-Most studies focus on having learners prepare training datasets for models with little attention paid to creating testing datasets and testing.
-Indeed, most testing efforts presented in current research involve live-testing, that is using a trained model to classify new inputs in real time \cite{toivonen_co-designing_2020, vartiainen_machine_2021, druga_how_2021}.
-Studies show that live-testing can be beneficial for youth to take perspective on their models, build hypotheses, and iteratively improve model performance \cite{morales2024not, vartiainen_machine_2021, druga_how_2021}; yet testing activities seem to work better when scaffolded by the learning activities \cite{zimmermann-niefield_youth_2020}.
-Engaging with testing data sets is only present in a few studies.
+Most studies focused on having learners prepare training datasets for models with little attention paid to creating testing datasets and testing.
+Indeed, most testing efforts presented in current research involved live-testing, that is using a trained model to classify new inputs in real time \cite{toivonen_co-designing_2020, vartiainen_machine_2021, druga_how_2021}.
+Studies show that live-testing can be beneficial for youth to take perspective on their models, build hypotheses, and iteratively improve model performance \cite{morales2024not, vartiainen_machine_2021, druga_how_2021}; yet testing activities seem to work better when explicitly scaffolded by instructors \cite{zimmermann-niefield_youth_2020}.
+Engaging with testing data sets was only present in a few studies.
 In Popbots \cite{williams_popbots_2019}, for example, young children experimented with different training datasets to see their impact on accuracy in classifying a testing set.
 In studies by Tseng et al. \cite{tseng2023collaborative, tseng2024co} youth created testing data sets and determined the accuracy of their models by class or label.
 Other studies mention evaluation more broadly.
-Krakowski et al. \cite{krakowski_authentic_2022}, for instance, frame evaluation as involving the following: determining if ML is appropriate for the task at hand, reviewing and questioning the data used to train a model, considering the affordances and limitations of the design of ML systems, and taking into account the foreseeable impact of ML decisions.
+Krakowski et al. \cite{krakowski_authentic_2022}, for instance, framed evaluation as a process that involves: determining if ML is appropriate for the task at hand, reviewing and questioning the data used to train a model, considering the affordances and limitations of the design of ML systems, and taking into account the foreseeable impact of ML decisions.